Can Investors Vote in Condo Elections?

 What Are Condo Elections?

-The right to vote in a condo election is an important aspect of condo ownership because it ensures owners get a say in the governance of their investments.
-Condo elections have many different purposes, such as selecting a board of directors or trustees, amending bylaws, approving budgets, etc.
+The right to vote in a condo election is a crucial aspect of condo ownership, as it ensures that owners have a say in the governance of their property.
+Condo elections serve various purposes, including selecting a board of directors or trustees, amending bylaws, approving budgets, and more.
+Engaging in voting in a condo election helps protect your investment and shape the future of your community.

 Investors Versus Residents–Who Can Vote?